trainingl/AFDGCN/README.md

 # AFDGCN
-Code and logs of  our paper “Dynamic Graph Convolutional Network with Attention Fusion for Traffic Flow Prediction” accepted by ECAI 2023.
+Code and datasets of our paper “Dynamic Graph Convolutional Network with Attention Fusion for Traffic Flow Prediction (accepted by ECAI 2023)”.

 ## 📄Requirements
 Install the version of the following python modules：